MadOne/weishaupt_modbus/README.md

 # With version 1.0.0 we consolidate both versions.
 # In this version this will have the following impact:
+(For updates from 1.0.0 to newer versions, this procedure is not longer needed.)

 ## For users of MadOne's original weishaupt_modbus integration:
  * Remove the Heatpump configuration.